Rosie Hughes: Unlocking defences, locking cell doors

 A chat with the club sports therapist Gaynor Davies persuaded her to stay, and she is glad she did.

-"There was something that was keeping me at Wrexham, I don't know whether that was because my dad used to support them," Hughes says.
+"There was something that was keeping me at Wrexham, I don't know whether that was because my dad used to support them," Hughes said.

-"I moved up here because I work here… and bought a house here so it felt right to stay at Wrexham, it was local to me they had great facilities.
+"I moved up here because I work here, and bought a house here so it felt right to stay at Wrexham - it was local to me they had great facilities.

-"I'm so proud and happy that I stuck at Wrexham even though I wasn't getting paid... it was the right decision to make," says Hughes.
+"I'm so proud and happy that I stuck at Wrexham even though I wasn't getting paid... it was the right decision to make."

 Now that she is getting paid her new semi-professional status should give Hughes more time to concentrate on football.

 "Last season I found it a bit difficult.
-I struggled to get the time off for every game so there was a couple (of games) that I missed during the season.
+I struggled to get the time off for every game so there was a couple [of games] that I missed during the season," she said.

-"I have asked to drop my hours as a prison officer, the Prison Service can be good like that - if you have other commitments… so I've asked to do that and hopefully some time in the future that will be for me and I can focus more on the football side of things, because that is what I would love to do."
+"I have asked to drop my hours as a prison officer, the Prison Service can be good like that - if you have other commitments, so I've asked to do that and hopefully some time in the future that will be for me and I can focus more on the football side of things, because that is what I would love to do."

 Wrexham have made an excellent start to their Adran Premier season and sit top of the league after three matches.